 Using metadata, you can organize your music into libraries, find specific songs, and even filter after one particular artist or album.
 So, editing the metadata can be quite important because many songs downloaded from the Internet don’t come with any or, even worse, come with the wrong metadata.

-The program can work with a multitude of tag formats, including ID3v1, ID3v2.3, ID3v2.4, WMA, iTunes MP4, Vorbis Comments, and even APE Tags.
-In addition, the software supports a wide variety of audio formats including the popular MP3, AAC, FLAC, MP4, WMA, WAV and AIF.
+The program can work with many tag formats, including ID3v1, ID3v2.3, ID3v2.4, WMA, iTunes MP4, Vorbis Comments, and APE Tags.
+The software supports audio formats, including MP3, AAC, FLAC, MP4, WMA, WAV, and AIF.

 In other words, you should be able to edit the tags on almost any audio track.
-However, what to do if you need to edit the tags on an entire album you just downloaded from the Internet?
+However, how do you edit the tags on an entire album you downloaded from the Internet?
 No problem; this software can perform batch editing procedures.

-One can find this tag editor’s user interface among the various options, one can find of the user interface of this tag editor there are options to batch rename files according to tag information, replace words in file names and tags, and even export and import tag information.
+One can find this tag editor’s user interface among the various options.
+According to tag information, there are options to batch rename files, replace words in file names and tags, and even export and import tag information.
 Furthermore, you can create playlists using tag-filtering options.

 Tagging is 100% compliant with Unicode standards.
-Another very interesting feature is that you can combine a set of actions into a “macro” and then perform all the actions again with just a mouse click.
-By mastering this feature, you can save quite a lot of time when editing tags on hundreds of audio files.
+Another exciting feature is that you can combine a set of actions into a macro and perform all the actions again with a mouse click.
+By mastering this feature, you can save quite a lot of time editing tags on hundreds of audio files.